acro5piano/resume/README.md

 yarn watch
 ```

+open localhost:3000 and you can see your first resume.

-write your resume. `src/app.postcss` is for css, `src/index.pug` is for template.
+Write your resume. `src/app.postcss` is for css, `src/index.pug` is for template.

 # Configuration

-write your Webpack config. if you want to write your resume with sass, just add `sass-loader`
+Write your Webpack config.
+If you want to write your resume with sass, just add `sass-loader`